 People on the planet are being routinely convinced by the public discourse that the situation they find themselves in is inevitable, and that the suffering they feel is their own issue, but we know better.
 Organizing around activism helps people realize that personal suffering is a part of a larger collective struggle and that the truth is not an objective state of nature separate from our shared lived experiences.
 People who do activism reclaim their own agency in deciding what kind of world they want to live in.
 Activism helps us bridge the gap between what needs to be done and what our governments are willing to do so that we could live dignified lives.

 Relatively small groups of people can have strong social impact through activism.
 Black Lives Matter, and #MeToo being just two of the most recent historical examples which have changed the way we think about identity, race, gender, and what is considered acceptable behavior in relationship to the people who live with those identities.
 Erica Chenoweth performed a study about non violent protests between 1900 and 2006 and found that every social movement that managed to mobilize more than 3.5 percent of population managed to overthrow a dictatorship*.

 Speaking and listening are a form of psychic breathing.

 - Carol Gilligan

-You might be living in a “democratic state” but how democratic is it?
-Do people who represent your interests in the government actually listen to you?
+You might be living in a so called “democratic state” but how much impact on the political reality do you actually have?
+Do people who represent your interests in the government actually listen to your needs?
 And how often do you listen to them?
 Being represented is not the same as having a voice.
-Your voice is probably rarely heard, and you are most likely told what a person in your position should do without being able to ask why exactly.
-People whose job is to take care of others through already established (governmental, educational, medical, economic etc.) institutions often misinterpret the needs of the people they are supposed to serve.
+People whose job is to take care of others through already established (governmental, educational, medical, economic etc.) institutions often misinterpret the needs of the people they are supposed to provide services to.
 Activism gives us a platform to fight for common interests when our representatives fail us.